-The Risk Policy oversees all other policies risk related, as well as the ICLAAP methodology policy, which guidelines the process to be followed during the ICLAAP itself.
+The Risk Policy oversees all other risk related policies, as well as the ICLAAP methodology, which guidelines the process to be followed during the ICLAAP itself.

-Risk Management Policy
+3.6.2 Risk Management Policy

 The Bank's Risk Management Policy sets the guidelines for the risk management framework.
-This policy establishes the Board's appointment of the Risk Manager and its mandates, consisting mainly on implementing the Risk Policy.
+This policy establishes the Board's appointment of the CRO and its mandates, consisting mainly on implementing the Risk Policy.

-Credit Instructions and Collections Mandates
+3.6.3 Credit Instructions and Collections Mandates

-These instructions document and define the risk appetite and are the principal means by which lending and collection activities in Sweden and Norway are controlled form a credit risk perspective.
+These instructions document and define the risk appetite and are the principal means by which lending and collection activities are controlled form a credit risk perspective.
 Prudent client selection is achieved through the Bank's Credit departments who act as a first line of defence.
 Active management is also achieved through the Collection departments (collection policies).
 Finally, performance of the mortgage books is continuously monitored, and risk drivers analysed, allowing for a better understanding of the underlying risk.

-Foreign Exchange Rate Risk Policy
+3.6.4 Foreign Exchange Rate Risk Policy